ravn/java8-presentation/MarkdownPresenter-master/presentation.md

 _not_
 required!

-Note: `this` is unchanged inside the lambda, and doesn't refer to the lambda itself!
+Note: `this` is unchanged inside the lambda, and does _not_ refer to the lambda itself!

 !
 Interface underneath:
 ---

 Regardless where a λ-expression is used, it _must_ implement an interface with only one abstract method!
+This is officially called a "functional interface".

 A λ-expression may only throw those exceptions declared in the interface.

 The JRE has functional interfaces with up to two parameters (including native types).
 None of these allow throwing checked exceptions.
 Streams use these so they don't accept these λ-expressions either.

+!
+Method references
+---

+Some simple λ-expressions may be abbreviated even further with the new method reference syntax.

+    context::method

+These two are identical:

+    Optional.of("!").ifPresent(System.out::println);
+    Optional.of("!").ifPresent(e -> System.out.println(e));

+!

+Reference to a constructor:
+---

+    e -> new Double(e)

+can be abbreviated as

+    Double::new

+Type information may be provided:

+    HashSet<String>::new

+!

+Reference to a an instance method of a type
+---

+    List<String> l = Arrays.asList("abc", "Bc", "a");
+    l.sort(Comparator.comparing(String::length));
+    System.out.println(l); // [a, Bc, abc]

+`(String e) -> e.length())` is abbreviated with the method reference `String::length`, and  is used to create a comparator that sorts strings after length.

+!

+Reference to a static method:
+---

+FIXME:

+!

+Reference to an instance method on a specific variable:
+---

+    Optional.of("!").ifPresent(System.out::println);